mugsuk/Pandoc.tmbundle/README.markdown

 ### MultiMarkdown

-I've included a few commands for quickly converting some aspects of MMD syntax to Pandoc syntax.
+David included a few commands for quickly converting some aspects of MMD syntax to Pandoc syntax.
 There are commands for converting MMD metadata to and from Pandoc Title Blocks.
 There is also a command for converting MMD formatted citations, like `[p.
 20][#citekey]` to Pandoc formatted